Collecting Performance Information from Browsers

 - When saving the request info, just right-click and select "Save All as HAR", which will prompt you for a location to save the file (so you don't need to copy/paste text into a text editor, as you do for Safari).

-Once complete click the "Export" button just below the "Net" tab, and select "Save As...", you can then save a HAR file to your local disk, which can then be emailed to the Catch Support Team at email@example.com for analysis.
+Once complete right click anywhere in the Network Tab and select "Save All as HAR", you can then save a HAR file to your local disk, which can then be emailed to the Catch Support Team at firstname.lastname@example.org for analysis.